azraq27/padre/docs/source/padre.rst

 .. automethod:: padre.subject.subjects

-Once you have the subject objects, you can play with them using the methods in :docs:`subject`
+Once you have the subject objects, you can play with them using the methods in :doc:`subject`

 Extra Stuff
 -------------